SciInstruct: a Self-Reflective Instruction Annotated Dataset for Training Scientific Language Models: Limitation

-\vpara{Scale of dataset and model.} Even though our training dataset has expanded to approximately 170k, improving model performance still necessitates access to an even larger dataset.
-Presently, our model's experimental outcomes are carried out at 6B, 12B, and 32B parameters, leading to a relatively better performance.
+\vpara{Scale of Dataset and Model.} Even though our training dataset has expanded to approximately 254k, improving model performance still necessitates access to an even larger dataset.
+Our model's experimental outcomes are carried out at 6$\sim$8B and 32B parameters, leading to a relatively better performance.
 However, it's important to note that these performances are constrained by the model's scale.
 Moving forward, it's worth exploring the potential benefits of leveraging larger-scale datasets and models to further improve performance.

-\vpara{Using data classifier to enhance the generation of models.} In line with what was discussed in Section~\ref{sec: instruct_filter}, we employ a data classifier to boost the instruction quality, yielding improved performance as shown in Table~\ref{tab:filtering}.
-However, we anticipate that the data classifier, also referred to as the reward model, could provide even greater benefits.
+\vpara{Using Data Classifier to Enhance the Generation of Models.} In line with what was discussed in Section~\ref{sec: instruct_filter}, we employ an instruction-quality classifier to boost the instruction quality, yielding improved performance as shown in Table~\ref{tab: filtering}.
+However, we anticipate that the instruction-quality classifier, also referred to as the reward model, could provide even greater benefits.
 One particular avenue of improvement could be bootstrapping data to improve the ability of the base model.